voder-ai/eslint-plugin-traceability/user-docs/api-reference.md

 Enables the core traceability rules with severities tuned for common usage (most at `error`, with `traceability/valid-annotation-format` at `warn` to reduce noise):
+This `warn` level for `traceability/valid-annotation-format` is intentional to keep early adoption noise low, but you can safely raise it to `error` in projects that want strict enforcement of annotation formatting.

 - `traceability/require-story-annotation`: `error`
 - `traceability/require-req-annotation`: `error`